loaki/projects-summary/README.md

 ## **netwhat**
 <details>
   <summary>Resume</summary>
-  This project aims to have you develop a function that returns a row read from a file descriptor.
+  This project is an introduction to network issues
 </details>

   * https://github.com/loaki/42-netwhat